RESTAURANTS AND BARS IN PALOMBAGGIA AND PORTO-VECCHIO

-The cuisine of local Corsica and where to party and dance the sun away.
-Discover our personal selection...
+Explore local Corsican cuisine and find out where to party and dance the sun away.
+Discover our personal selection of restaurants and bars in Porto Vecchio and surrounding areas.

 There are some lovely beach front restaurants to try, all of a very high standard, as well as some gastronomic restaurants a little further afield.
 All of the beach front restaurants have sun loungers to hire and waiter service.